josumsc/josumsc/README.md

 ## Hello everyone, I'm [Josu Alonso](https://www.linkedin.com/in/josu-alonso-castanedo/) 👋

-## I'm an Analyst, BI Developper and Data enthusiastic!
+## I'm an Analyst, BI Developer and Data enthusiastic!
 - 🔭 I’m currently working as a Data Analyst at [PromoFarma](https://www.promofarma.com)!
 - 🌱 I’m currently learning ETL Tools and cloud computing services
 - 👯 I’m looking to collaborate with other content creators (preferably on Data Engineering projects)